AngeloG-2/Chicago-COPA-Dataset/README.md

 This project consists of two files.

-1. Chicago COPA - Data Cleaning.
-This notebook focuses on cleaning and transforming raw data into more useful forms.
+1. Chicago COPA - Data Cleaning.ipynb -> This notebook focuses on cleaning and transforming raw data into more useful forms.
 Unfortunately, some columns in this dataset are extremely dirty and I had to perform extensive data cleaning.

-2. Chicago COPA - Analysis.
-This notebook performs an extensive analysis of the races of police officers and complainants.
+2. Chicago COPA - Analysis.ipynb -> This notebook performs an extensive analysis of the races of police officers and complainants.

+3. no_bia_with_officer_information.csv -> Cleaned dataset with all nesscessary columns.

+4. copa-cases-summary.csv -> Original Dataset.

 # Summary of Findings